 If you live in St. Paul or any of its suburbs Comcast is your cable provider.
 New service can be established by calling (651) 222-3333.
 Various hook-up fees apply depending on which package you choose.
 Many phone companies also offer digital and broadband cable.
 Consult their numbers above for more information.

-There are many trash removal companies serving the area.
-You may want to choose from the following list:
+There are many trash removal companies serving St. Paul.
+You may choose from any of the haullers licenced by the city:

 If you live in St. Paul or any of its suburbs, call (651) 266-6350 or visit